tensorlakeai/indexify/docs/docs/examples/mistral/pdf-entity-extraction-cookbook.md

 # PDF Entity Extraction with Indexify and Mistral

 This cookbook demonstrates how to build a robust entity extraction pipeline for PDF documents using Indexify and Mistral's large language models.
-By combining these powerful tools, we can efficiently extract named entities from PDF files, providing valuable insights for various applications such as information retrieval, content analysis, and data mining.
+You will learn how to efficiently extract named entities from PDF files for various applications such as information retrieval, content analysis, and data mining.

 ## Table of Contents